Gilbert Burns (farmer): Association with Robert Burns

 In 1784 Gilbert had advised Robert that he should publish his poetry and had given his brother helpful feedback on his poem Epistle to Davie.
 Gilbert thought at the time that he was the first to put the thought into Robert's mind that he could become a published poet.
 He secured seventy subscribers to Roberts Poems chiefly in the Scottish Dialect.

-Gilbert had borrowed or had received around £300 during the difficult days at Mossgiel and this was not paid off until after Robert Burns' death, the earnings from his contributions to Burns' biographers being used for this purpose.
+Gilbert had borrowed or had received around £300 during the difficult days at Mossgiel and this was not paid off until after Robert Burns's death, the earnings from his contributions to Burns's biographers being used for this purpose.
 Much of this money was used to pay off gambling debts run up by his nephew Robert Burns.

 After the move from Mossgiel in 1788 Gilbert saw little of his brother, however he did attend his funeral in Dumfries, the only close relative to do so.

 Following Burns's death Gilbert wrote to Ainslie:"I could not help considering the fame of author as well as the respectability and peace of his friends in considerable danger from the publication of letters written on private and confidential subjects."
 He was concerned that the antiquarian and author, Cromek, had obtained many of Burns's letters and requested that when Ainslie was in London he should call upon Cromek and report back.

 In the correspondence with the Burns Mausoleum Committee Gilbert came across as a rather negative person "It will readily occur to every gentleman concerned that however much I might be inclined it is a matter I cannot stir or be seen in.
 I am not very sanguine in my expectations of aid to the subscription in the neighbourhood."
-He wrote by way of explanation "I have been much and disagreeably occupied of late with sequestering stock and crop, attending meetings of creditors, the sale of bankrupts' subjects,etc, etc." The records show that he took no part in the fundraising and lived up to John Syme's summation that monotonouus presbyterian Gilb.Gilbert's Narrative refers to the letter that Gilbert wrote to Mrs Frances Dunlop.
-His importance to Burns' scholars particularly lies in the many insights that he has left of the origins of Robert Burns' literary works.
+He wrote by way of explanation "I have been much and disagreeably occupied of late with sequestering stock and crop, attending meetings of creditors, the sale of bankrupts' subjects, etc, etc." The records show that he took no part in the fundraising and lived up to John Syme's summation "that monotonouus presbyterian Gilb".

+Gilbert's Narrative refers to the letter that Gilbert wrote to Mrs Frances Dunlop.
+His importance to Burns's scholars particularly lies in the many insights that he has left of the origins of Robert Burns's literary works.